 Week 2: Grapefruit and Avocado Fish Fillets

 Keep things exciting mid-month with this unexpected fruit and seafood combo.
 We all know lime goes well with fish, but have you tried grapefruit?
 The citrus complements the flavor of mild fish like Tilapia or cod really well.
-This grapefruit marinated fish from the New York Times is delicious when you want something fresh for dinner.
+This grapefruit marinated fish is delicious when you want something fresh for dinner.

 Mix the coriander, grapefruit juice, salt and pepper together ahead of time, and when you get home at the end of a long day, pour it over the fish while you heat the oven broiler.
 You can also prep the ingredients for this grapefruit and avocado salad ahead of time, and mix them together while the fish is in the oven.
 The acidity of the grapefruit salad with the grapefruit marinade is almost like a fresh take on ceviche, but with cooked fish.